manojgodara/MobileFabric_CRM_Demo_KonyStudio/README.md

 	* OpportunitiesIntegrationService : Your KonyMobileFabric Opportunity Related Integration Service Name
 	* KMSID : Any Unique identifier for the application.
 For example email id.

-	Please look at config.js file below for more information.

 5. Build and run the app

 config.js:
 MBaaSConfig ={

 	"DefaultUsername" : "<Enter Your Salesforce Developer Account User Name>",